proconsule/nxmp/README.md

 ![Banner](docs/banner.jpg)
 NXMP is a video player for Nintendo Switch based on [MPV](https://mpv.io/).
 NXMP support most popular video format , it support HTTP,FTP,SFTP,Samba,NFS streaming and it also support Enigma2 decoders.
+Starting from 0.7.0 Version it features HW Decoding for H264,HEVC,VP9,MPEG2 up to 4K HDR@30fps

 NXMP is coded by proconsule and darkxex